-The problem of sexual violence runs rampant, and yet rape is the most under-reported crime; 63% of sexual assaults are not reported to police.
-Of the remaining 37% that are reported less than 10% are instances of false reporting.
+The problem of sexual violence runs rampant, and yet rape is the most under-reported crime; 63% of sexual assaults are not reported to the police.
+Of the remaining 37% that is reported, less than 10% are instances of false reporting.
 The facts are clear, and still the culture that would rather victims of sexually based crimes remain silent prevails.

 Join Rebecca MacCeile as she throws off the shackles of silence and raises her voice.
 Turquoise Boot Straps: A Survivor’s Thoughts provides a glimpse into her journey of self-discovery while tackling many controversial topics at the height of the MeToo era.